-Figure 8-2 Area expansion for public buildings EMS
+Figure 8-2 The application area of the user-side EMS system for public buildings

-Figure 8-3 shows some scenarios of EMS system for public buildings.
-In order to provide a comfortable environment, public buildings are generally equipped with adequate lighting and air-condition facilities.
+Figure 8-3 shows one scenario of the user-side EMS system for public buildings.
+In order to create a comfortable environment, public buildings are generally equipped with adequate lighting and air-condition facilities.
 For example, in northern China, central heating system is often employed in winter.
 Typically, this central heating system is charged by the size of the building regardless of the amount of actual consumed energy.
-Ministry of Housing and Urban-Rural Development of China is now vigorously promoting the mandatory installation of meter for heating in new constructions, and also force to install meter in existing buildings, which means people need to pay according to the actual amount of consumed heat.
-Thus, reducing energy consumption and the cost will become an important task for management.
+Ministry of Housing and Urban-Rural Development of China is now vigorously promoting the mandatory installation of meters for heating in new constructions, and also force to install meters in existing buildings, which means people need to pay according to the actual amount of consumed heat.
+Thus, reducing energy consumption and the cost will become an important task for public building management.

-It worth noting that the consumed energy for a building is always varying and the EMS system also makes decisions for different scenarios.
+It is worth noting that the consumed energy for a building is always varying.
 For example, after normal working hours, some people may still stay in the buildings to work.
-In this case, the building manager can continue using the central heating system or using air conditioner in some parts of the building.
-The building manager can manually count which rooms are still in use and offer this information to EMS that will make energy saving decision.
+In this case, the building manager can continue using the central heating system or using air conditioner in the appropriate rooms the building.
+The building manager can manually count which rooms are still in use and offer this information to the EMS which will make decision to save energy.